openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 This openHAB 2 Binding implements control for the Shelly series of devices.
 This includes sending commands to the devices as well as reding the device status and sensor data.

 Author: Markus Michels (markus7017)
 Check  https://community.openhab.org/t/shelly-binding/56862/213 for more information, questions and contributing ideas.
-Any comment is welcome!
+Any comments are welcome!

 ---

-## Releases of this binding

-Repo / Branches:
-Latest **stable** release (master):     https://github.com/markus7017/org.openhab.binding.shelly/tree/master Latest **snapshot** (work in progress): https://github.com/markus7017/org.openhab.binding.shelly/tree/snapshot

 ### 2.5-SNAPSHOT

 * fix: Roller returns position -1
 * Lots of re-factoring